Storidge/cio-user-docs/cloud_reference/swarm_storidge_aws.md

 ```

 ## Login dashboard
-At the end of initialization, you have a CIO storage cluster running.
+At the end of initialization, you have a Storidge cluster running.
 A Docker Swarm cluster will be automatically configured if one is not already
 running.

 Run `docker node ls` to show the compute cluster nodes.